 So in fact, ZuluTrade provides you with all the data to recalculate any of the statistics they provide in the trader profile screens.
 In addition, they’re not hiding accounts from traders who lost money or remove negative feedback from followers.
 Hence I’d go as far as saying that in our experience, there’s no other major social trading network as transparent as ZuluTrade in terms of the data and information they share with their customers.

 To make any suggestions that the actual trader data (i.e. historical trades) isn’t real and would be manipulated is easily disproved by comparing the results you see from copying the trades on your live account with the results displayed in the ZuluTrade interface.

-Another aspect working against the argument that ZuluTrade should be consider a scam, is the fact that they offer a fully functioning demo account which anyone can try.
+Another aspect working against the argument that ZuluTrade should be considered a scam is the fact that they offer a fully functioning demo account which anyone can try.
 There are no limitations on the functionality of the demo account, so before investing anyone can use the demo account to try and copy some traders and see what the results would be after a few weeks.

 So, I hear you asking, why are there still people out there with negative opinions about ZuluTrade?
 I believe the main reason for this is that they’d have lost money by following losing traders (sometimes losing their full account).
 To call ZuluTrade a scam because of the very poor quality of some of the traders/signal providers on their social trading network would be unjustified in my opinion.